ccatobs/MODBUS/README.md

-discrete input, input registers, and holding registers is entirely defined though a [JSON](https://github.com/ccatp/MODBUS/blob/master/src/client_mapping.json) file, with no modification to the python code required.
-This JSON file comprises a key describing the register, a corresponding parameter (mandatory and unique over all register classes), a unit and a description (optional).
-The key is in the formate: e.g. 30011, 30011/1 or 30011/2 for the leading and trailing byte, 30011/30012 or 30011/30014 for 32 or 64 bit register addresses, respectively.
+discrete input, input registers, and holding registers is entirely defined though a [JSON](https://github.com/ccatp/MODBUS/blob/master/src/client_mapping.json) file, with no modification to the coding required whatsoever.
+This JSON file comprises a key pointing to the register(s) and several nested keys, such as

-For input and holding registers a function needs to be defined that translate the 8, 16, 32, or 64 bits into appropriate values, such as
+1) "parameter" (mandatory and unique over all register classes),
+2) "description" (optional) or
+3) "map" (optional), in the case a value needs to match an entry from a list provided.
+This fields value is then parsed through as description.

+Additional dictionary key/value pairs may be provided in client_mapping, which are just parsed.
+The register key has to be in the formate: e.g. "30011", "30011/1" or "30011/2" for the leading and trailing byte of the (16 bit) register, respectively, and furthermore, "30011/30012" or "30011/30014" for 32 or 64 bit register addresses.
+In such case a function needs to be defined for input and holding registers that translates the 8, 16, 32, or 64 bits into appropriate values.
+This function is in the form, e.g. "decode_32bit_uint" (see below for a selection):

 ```python
 {